-Installation of a new Driveway is a process which should be discussed and planned in much more detail than some seem to think.
+Installation of a new Driveway or Patio is a process which should be discussed and planned in much more detail than some seem to think.

 Try to compliment your property with your new Driveway, for example an old cottage type property should probably consist of a tegula paver or a cobble type paver to compliment and keep the aged appearance of a house.
 A modern property perhaps would benefit more from a more contemporary modern paving stone scubas a Tobermore Shannon block or a Marshalls Elise or Savannah Paver.

 Of course a popular block is and perhaps always will be a regular block paving system or Monoblock system, this is also completely fine and one which can still compliment a new property perfectly at times.

 When thinking of installing a new driveway a few things need to be considered and are detailed below….

 - How much space do I need for my cars